raynaya/celerybeatredis/README.md

 # Installation

+Set your python path with the source or you can just install in editable mode using

+    pip install -e .

-Set your python path with the source and specify the scheduler when running Celery Beat, e.g.
+and specify the scheduler when running Celery Beat, e.g.

     $ celery beat -S celerybeatredis.schedulers.RedisScheduler